 - 10% DV folate

 What sets sourdough apart from traditional bread is that it is made by fermenting flour and water, rather than adding yeast to create a leaven.
-The fermentation process helps to unlock B vitamins in the bread, which help with energy metabolism.
-Additionally, sourdough is usually made with fortified flour so it delivers iron and folate, which are important for women, especially if they are pregnant.
+According to a 2019 review in Nutrients, the fermentation process helps to unlock B vitamins in the bread, and even enables the enrichment of vitamin B12 in plant-based foods (B12 is found primarily in animal-based foods).
+Additionally, sourdough is usually made with fortified flour so it delivers iron and folate, which are important before and during pregnancy.

 4 Health Benefits of Sourdough Bread

-Not only does sourdough bread deliver a tangy flavor that's perfect for toast and sandwiches, it is good for you, too!
+Not only does sourdough bread deliver a tangy flavor that's perfect for toast and sandwiches, but it's good for you, too!
 Here are four science-backed benefits of sourdough bread.

-The fermentation process for sourdough bread can lead to an increased number of prebiotic and probiotic-like properties, which help improve gut health.
-An animal study out of the University of Eastern Finland found that sourdough bread made with rye flour increased the number of good gut bacteria compared to white bread with rye flour.
+The fermentation process for sourdough bread can lead to an increased number of prebiotic- and probiotic-like properties, which help improve gut health, according to a 2021 review in the journal Microorganisms.
 Look for sourdough bread made with whole grains, which are higher in fiber than processed grains, giving your bread additional gut-friendly benefits.

-Even though sourdough bread is not gluten free, one study found that regular sourdough consumption might help improve the digestion of gluten.
+Even though sourdough bread is not gluten-free, a 2021 review in the journal Foods found that sourdough consumption might help improve the digestion of gluten.
 The fermentation process for sourdough alters the enzymes in the wheat and might potentially help counteract adverse reactions to gluten.
-It's too soon to recommend sourdough bread to people with celiac disease (who cannot tolerate gluten) but people who feel sensitive to gluten may want to talk to their doctor or a dietitian to see if they might be able to enjoy sourdough bread.
-Other studies have found that the lactic-acid bacteria in sourdough might even help moderate allergic responses, inflammation and auto-immune diseases.
+While it's too soon to recommend sourdough bread to people with celiac disease (who cannot tolerate gluten), people who feel sensitive to gluten may want to talk to their healthcare provider or a registered dietitian to see if they might be able to enjoy sourdough bread without the adverse effects.

 Whole grains and bread, like sourdough bread, are a staple of the Mediterranean diet.
-Some research has pointed out it could be a crucial food to help promote healthy aging.
-A study in Aging Clinical & Experimental Research found that habitual consumption of whole-wheat sourdough bread contributed to lower risk of heart diseases, diabetes and cancer for older adults in the Southern Mediterranean.
+Some research has pointed out it could also be a crucial food to help promote healthy aging.
+A 2019 review in the journal Nutrients found that fermented grain-based products, like sourdough, have antioxidant, anti-hypertensive, anti-diabetic, and FODMAP-reducing qualities.

 How foods affect your blood glucose is quantified by glycemic index and glycemic load.
 Glycemic index refers to how much your blood glucose rises two hours after consuming a food, whereas glycemic load indicates how quickly the blood glucose spike occurs.
-Sourdough bread has a lower glycemic index and glycemic load than white bread and whole-wheat bread that is not fermented.
+According to a 2019 editorial review in Aging Clinical and Experimental Research, sourdough bread has a lower glycemic index and glycemic load than white bread and whole-wheat bread that is not fermented.
 Whole-wheat sourdough is higher in fiber, which additionally lowers the strain it puts on your blood glucose.

-Sourdough is gaining popularity, and for good reason.
-It is packed with nutrients, healthy carbs, protein, fiber and vitamins like folate and iron.
+Sourdough has made a comeback—and for good reason.
+It's packed with nutrients, healthy carbs, protein, fiber and vitamins like folate and iron.
 It can improve digestion, lower chronic disease risk and even promote healthy aging.
-Whether you buy it from a local bakery or make some yourself, try some sourdough bread today to reap the flavorful benefits.
+Whether you buy it from a local bakery or make some yourself, including sourdough bread on your menu will allow you to reap its flavorful benefits.